-The value of unexercised in-the-money options is based on the fair market value per share, as of December 31, 2005, of the Company's Common Stock underlying the options less the actual exercise prices.
-All options were granted under the Company's 1998 Stock Plan, as amended.
+All options granted to these executive officers were granted under the 1998 Stock Plan, as amended.
+All options were granted with an exercise price equal to the fair market value on the date of grant.
 One forty-eighth of the shares subject to each option vests and becomes exercisable one month after the vesting commencement date, and an additional one forty-eighth of the shares subject to each option vests each month thereafter.
+All equity awards consist solely of the issuance of stock options.